 The Full Suspension Continental Divide Trail Route

 The Continental Divide Trail (CDT) traces the peaks and ridges of the aptly named Crown of the Continent.
-The trail is almost entirely open to bicycles, except where the trail passes through wilderness areas and national parks.
-This route provides a bike-legal alternative to the standard CDT route.
-Many of the bike-legal substitutes incorporated into this route rival the grandeur of the avoided wilderness sections.
+The trail is predominantly open to bicycles, except where the trail passes through wilderness areas and national parks.
+This “full suspension” route provides a bike-legal take on the standard CDT hiking route, incorporating nearly all of the bike-legal sections of the CDT, with extensive sections of alpine riding.
 This route and the information presented is based on my 2025 ride of the Continental Divide Trail, and draws heavily on information provided by Scott Morris and Kurt Refsnider after their own pioneering rides.

-The “Full Suspension Continental Divide Trail” (FS/CDT) is designed to maximize time on the CDT proper with high-quality single-track alternatives around the wilderness and national park sections.
+The “Full Suspension Continental Divide Trail” (FS/CDT) is designed to maximize time on the CDT proper with single-track-focused alternatives around the wilderness and national park sections.
+Unlike the gravel oriented Great Divide route (GDMBR), the FS/CDT is a single-track oriented mountain biking route.

 The full route map is available on CalTopo here: https://caltopo.com/m/UU6AE1G